top of page

 ALBERTO NONES

-Alberto Nones, Pianist and Musicologist, is Full Professor of Music History at the "G. Puccini" Conservatory of Music of Gallarate.
+Alberto Nones, Pianist, Music Historian and Philosopher, is Full Professor of the History of Music at the "G. Rossini" State Conservatory of Music in Pesaro.
 He graduated in Piano from the Conservatory of Trento, in Philosophy from the University of Bologna, and holds an M.Sc. in Political Theory from the London School of Economics and a Ph.D. in International Studies from the University of Trento.
-A former Marie Curie visiting fellow at Cambridge and Fulbright and Post-Doc at Princeton, he previously taught, among other places, at the Universities of Trento, Lugano, the United Arab Emirates University, the "F. Morlacchi" Conservatory ot Music of Perugia, the "G. Verdi" Conservatory of Music of Como, the "E. R. Duni" Conservatory of Music of Matera.
+A former Marie Curie visiting fellow at Cambridge and Fulbright and Post-Doc at Princeton, he previously taught in the humanities and social sciences at the universities of Trento, Lugano, and the United Arab Emirates University, and piano and history of music at the conservatories of Como, Gallarate, Matera and Perugia.
 Professor Nones is also a "Honorary Visiting Teacher" at the Edward Said National Conservatory of Music in Palestine.
-He is the author of four books, three edited volumes, articles, translations, encyclopedia entries, reviews, and, above all, many piano recordings.
+He is the author of four books, three edited volumes, articles, reviews and translations.
+Nones's recordings include the complete Mazurkas by Chopin (Continuo Records, 2016, 2CDs), Brahms's Sonatas for Piano and Violin (with violinist Franco Mezzena), Arts Songs by Pietro Cimara (with soprano Nunzia Santodirocco), another Chopin recording released in June 2022 by Convivium Records, and a special album, featuring music by living Ukrainian composer Silvestrov and Russian composer Rachmaninov, the revenues of which go entirely to an Italian-Moroccan human rights activist who aids refugees from all wars.
+He is currently working on several new albums.
 Professor Nones is regularly invited as a concert artist and speaker throughout Europe.

 SCIENTIFIC COMMITTEE